ycpcs/cs101-spring2017/labs/lab09.md

 Write a program that prompts the user to draw one or more bars of a bar graph.

-To draw each bar, the program should prompt the user for a length, and then draw a that many equals ("=") characters.
+To draw each bar, the program should prompt the user for a length, and then draw a bar with that many equals ("=") characters.
 After drawing each bar, the program should ask whether or not to continue, and read a single input character.
 If the user enters a 'Y' or 'y' character, then the program should continue.
 If the user enters any other character, the program should finish.

 Example of running the program (user input in **bold**):